halfmage/11tea/README.md

 - [ ] Finish landingpage
 - [ ] Prepare bare documentation
 - [ ] Build some examples websites
+- [ ] Prepare easy to use code-snippets

 ## How to use